xiaoshaotongzhi/8by8/CONTRIBUTING.md

 ## Workflow

 1. Please fork this repo, and clone your fork.
 2. Run `npm install` locally within the project directory.
-To run the project, first run `npm run emulate` to start the Firebase emulators.
-Then, in a separate terminal, run `npm run dev` to start the Next.js development server.
+Then, run `npm run dev` to start the Next.js development server.
 3. You will be assigned a task to complete via Jira.
 4. Once the task is complete and you have written unit tests which provide 100% code coverage, push the code to your fork.
 5. Navigate to this repository and make a PR.
 For more information, please see [Making a PR](#making-a-pr).